bosssauce/access/README.md

     // ...
 )

-// create a grand for a user
+// create a grant for a user
 func (u *User) AfterAPICreate(res http.ResponseWriter, req *http.Request) error {
     // create an access configuration including the duration after which the
     // token will expire, the ResponseWriter to write the token to, and which